Ultrabenosaurus/PHP_DDNS/README.md

 ### Server ###

 1. Copy the contents of the `server` directory to your hosting.
-2. Hit the included `index.php` via a web browser - this will set up the database.
+2. Hit the included `install.php` via a web browser - this will set up the database.
-3. Log in to the admin portal using the default credentials and change them immediately.
+3. Now add devices!

 ### Devices ###

-1. Put the contents of the `devices` directory somewhere on your device.
+1. Put the contents of the `device` directory somewhere on your device.
   * __Note:__ make sure you put it somewhere it can write files!
-2. Edit `config.php` to point to `hook.php` on your hosting.
-3. Run `pinger.php "setup"` on the device you want to add.
+3. Run `php pinger.php "setup" "<hook URL>"` on the device you want to add.
-4. Enter `pinger`'s output into the Add Device page of the portal.
+4. Put `pinger`'s output through `PHP_DDNS->addDevice()` on your server.
-5. Setup a recurring task on your device to run `pinger.php` automatically
+5. Setup a recurring task on your device to run `php pinger.php` automatically.
-  * I recommend pinging at least once per day.
+  * I recommend pinging at least once per day, laptops should be even more frequent.
 6. Repeat steps 3 through 5 for all the devices you want to track.
 7. That's it!
-Your devices should now be tracked by __PHP_DDNS__
+Your devices should now be tracked by __PHP_DDNS__!

 ## To Do ##